Iam-Iman/predictive_insights/README.md

 ### Model Evaluation

 Model performance was assessed using ROC AUC score.
-The Random Forest model achieved an ROC AUC score of 0.8.., while the XGBoost model achieved a score of 0.8.....
-Feature importance and Mutual Information for the XGB model was also analyzed.
+The Random Forest model achieved an ROC AUC score of 0.8, while the XGBoost model achieved a score of 0.861 Feature importance and Mutual Information for the XGB model was also analyzed.

 ## 4. Project Setup

 ### File Structure

-- **Data**: Contains the raw data files (however these won't be shared publically).
+- **Data**: Contains the raw data and submission files (however these won't be shared publically).
 - **Code**: Contains Google Colab notebook.
 - **Docs**: Houses documentation, including this README.